5 Mental Health Tips

 5. Ask For Help

 Reaching out for help is crucial when you’re struggling with your mental health.
 If you are experiencing symptoms of anxiety, depression, or any other mental health disorder, contact a local counsellor or access the mental health support provided by your university or college.
 Sharing your struggles with someone who is trained to support you is an important step towards healing.
+Some academic institutions will offer free or low-cost counselling to current students, so check your campus student services website for information.

 Illustration of red pin